arctarus44/canopsis/sources/python/schema/doc/ed__migration.rst

  - output : path to the migrated data folder
  - filter : mongodb query to select data in the storage
  - inplace : boolean to precise if you want to replace the initial data by the migrated data
+ - path_V1 : path to the validation schema of the first data version
+ - path_V2 : path to the validation schema of the second data version
+ - schema_class : the good  type class(JsonSchema, XML, ...)
+ - URL : URL for instanciate the storage with your preferences
+ - exit : type of exit data

  .. _ED__Migration__Errors: